 The applicant proposes to use its refined echium oil as a novel food ingredient in a range of food products and in food supplements.

-Before a novel food can be marketed legally in EU it requires a pre-market safety assessment under the Novel Food Regulation (EU) 2015/2283, previously 258/97 (EC).
-This is the Regulation establishes the legal basis for novel foods and the process for submitting a novel food authorisation(s).
+Before a novel food can be marketed legally in the EU it requires a pre-market safety assessment under the Novel Food Regulation (EU) 2015/2283, previously 258/97 (EC).
+This is the regulation establishes the legal basis for novel foods and the process for submitting a novel food authorisation(s).

-One of the major changes under the revised Regulation, was the centralisation of the authorisation process at the EU level.
+One of the major changes under the revised regulation, was the centralisation of the authorisation process at the EU level.
 Prior to this, applications for new novel foods were underwent initial assessment in a Member State to achieve an EU wide authorisation.
-This application was received by the UK under Regulation 258/97 EC and was assessed by our independent experts the Advisory Committee on novel foods and processes.
+This application was received by the UK under Regulation 258/97 EC and was assessed by our independent experts the Advisory Committee on Novel Foods and Processes.

 Application Status: Authorised

 Following an initial public consultation on the application and the discussion of this application, the Committee has formulated a positive initial opinion on this refined echium oil.
 In July 2008 Croda Chemicals Europe Ltd was granted authorisation to market Refined Echium oil in the EU by Commission Decision 2008/558/EC.